Wall Street climbs after Fed signals potential rate cuts

 Allergan jumped 5.8% after the drugmaker said its constipation drug, jointly developed with Ironwood Pharmaceuticals Inc, improved symptoms in patients suffering from irritable bowel syndrome with constipation.

-Reporting by Noel Randewich; Additional reporting by Shreyashi Sanyal and Aparajita Saxena in Bengaluru; Editing by Alistair Bell and Lisa Shumaker
+Additional reporting by Shreyashi Sanyal and Aparajita Saxena in Bengaluru; Editing by Alistair Bell